click2install/zacacoin/README.md

 The [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) package is also used to mitigate DDoS attempts on your server.

+Despite this script needing to run as `root` you should secure your Ubuntu server as normal with the following precautions:

+ - disable password authentication
+ - disable root login
+ - enable SSH certificate login only

+If the above precautions are taken you will need to `su root` before running the script.

 &nbsp;

 ## Disclaimer
 Whilst effort has been put into maintaining and testing this script, it will automatically modify settings on your Ubuntu server - use at your own risk.
 By downloading this script you are accepting all responsibility for any actions it performs on your server.

+&nbsp;